omahs/bolt/testnets/holesky/README.md

 > This is the recommended way to run the Bolt sidecar as it
 > doesn't expose the active validator signing keys to any additional risk.

-In order to create these delegation you can use the `bolt` CLI binary.
+In order to create these delegations you can use the `bolt` CLI binary.
 If you don't want to use it you can skip the following section.

 ### `bolt` CLI